 Just outside the south porch is a sundial mounted on the stub of a medieval preaching cross.

 You can easily see why Godshill's church is photographed so often; the view towards the churchyard, past a cluster of thatched cottages, is a timeless vignette of idyllic English village life.
 The church is full of historic interest, and though many people will come to see the Lily Cross, there is much more.
 The Worsley family tombs are quite superb, and deserve a visit on their own.

-The church is open every day, but relies on volunteers to come an unlock the church. when we visited the volunteer must have been having a late cuppa, because it took a good half-hour after the church was supposed to be unlocked for them to arrive.
+The church is open every day but relies on volunteers to come and unlock the church.
+When we visited the volunteer must have been having a late cuppa, because it took a good half-hour after the church was supposed to be unlocked for them to arrive.
 But it was worth the wait; All Saints is a gem of a church, and well worth a visit.

 Address: Church Hill, Godshill, Isle of Wight, England, PO38 3HY

 Location: Paid parking off Shanklin Road, about five minute's walk, and limited on-street parking on nearby streets.
 The church was open when we visited.

 Photo Credit: David Ross and Britain Express